quipucords/quipucords/docs/source/man.rst

 ``--json``

-  Displays the results of the report in JSON format.
+  Displays the results of the report in TAR.GZ format.
 Mutually exclusive with the ``--csv`` option.

 ``--csv``